vipinchaudhry/vipinchaudhry/README.md

 B.I.E Student at TUM Campus Heilbronn, buildings things at the intersection of software and data.
 Currently figuring out my lane between SWE, cybersecurity, and AI - letting the projects decide.

-I'm currently working on **Gaffer's Ear - a football analytics app for Europe's top 5 leagues** learning **FastAPI, React, Tailwind, Redis, and Railway**.
+I'm currently working on learning full stack by building **Gaffer's Ear - a football analytics app for Europe's top 5 leagues**.
 I'm looking to collaborate on **Anything cybersecurity or AI adjacent**

 ### Tech Stack